Distillery focus - Foursquare Rum

-But who or what is Foursquare? (and no, it’s not that search app)
+Who or what is Foursquare? (and no, it’s not that search app)

 As a rum business, the Seale family has been operating in Barbados since 1920s as R L Seale & Co.
 If you’ve never associated the island with rum making, you certainly should.
 Richard pointed us to evidence of Barbados being the cultural home of the spirit since at least 1640, including a reference in the Oldmixon History in 1708 to Barbados being called the home of rum.
 As an English colony in the early years, Barbados’ rum making flourished ahead of French and Spanish colonies in the Caribbean due mainly to the latter colonies having to dial down their production when France and Spain banned rum importation.

 Like many other rum traders on the island, R L Seale & Co initially bought rum from Bajan distilleries and bottled it to sell under their own label.
 Over time, the company acquired the assets (and labels) of certain fellow rum companies, including Martin Doorly & Co (which owned the brand Doorly’s with it’s distinctive macaw illustration on the label)